 How can we synthesize experimental research findings?

-The traditional form of conducting a research synthesis is performing a iterature review.
+The traditional form of conducting a research synthesis is performing a literature review.
 However, there are now also a number of procedural and statistical techniques for synthesizing results of studies.
 In experiments, this is most commonly done by:

 1.)
 Replicating experiments (i.e. conduct the same experiment holding treatment and outcomes constant) with different subjects, ideally drawn from the same population.